Introduction to The Book of Mormon: Another Testament of Jesus Christ

 Gospel Principles - a book published by the Church to teach basics of LDS belief and practice, available free online at the LDS Web site.

 The Arabian Bountiful Discovered?
 Evidence for Nephi's Bountiful by Warren P. Aston.
 This is related to chapter one of the remarkable book, In the Footsteps of Lehi by Warren P. Aston and Michael K. Aston (Deseret Book Comp., Salt Lake City, UT, 1994).
-This confirmed ancient location and place name matches the Book of Mormon text remarkably well.
+This confirmed ancient location and place name matches the Book of Mormon text quite well.
 How could Joseph Smith have fabricated the account about Nahom and the journey in the Arabian peninsula described in First Nephi?
-But read the whole book: the evidence for the place Bountiful, once mocked by the critics as an impossibility, is most impressive.
+The evidence for the place Bountiful, once mocked by the critics as an impossibility, is most impressive.
 This is a topic the critics will wisely ignore.
 I have pleaded with them to offer any plausible explanation for Joseph's direct hits in describing an ancient journey through the Arabian peninsula.
 They remain silent or whine about the spelling of Nahom in the Book of Mormon versus "Nehem" or "Nehmm" in modern maps showing the ancient burial place Nahom (of course, with the vowels in Semitic languages being rather fluid, the root NHM can yield Nahom, Nehem, Nihm, and so forth).

 Evidences of the Book of Mormon - a fascinating discussion by Daniel C. Peterson.

 Book of Mormon Authorship: New Evidences of Ancient Origins, edited by Noel B. Reynolds (Provo, Utah: Foundation for Ancient Research and Mormon Studies, 1982).
 Contains essays on many topics such as chiasmus, wordprint analysis, etc. One good example is Eugene England, "Through the Arabian Desert to a Bountiful Land: Could Joseph Smith Have Known the Way?," pp. 143-156.
-Now available online!

 Reexploring the Book of Mormon, edited by John Welch, Deseret Book Comp., Salt Lake City, UT, 1992.
 Short and powerful summaries of new research over the past decade or so on the Book of Mormon.
-Now available online!
-(Text only.)

 Rediscovering the Book of Mormon, edited by John L. Sorenson and Melvin J. Thorne, Deseret Book Comp., Salt Lake City, UT, 1991.
 Twenty-three chapters by various authors exploring different aspects of the Book of Mormon, including the topics of language, especially chiasmus and Hebraisms; society, politics, and war; original authors and their sources; and unifying themes.